talrme/best-tv/README.md

 ## 🚀 How to Use

+1. **View Default Show**: Community loads automatically when you first visit
-1. **Select a Show**: Click the dropdown or start typing to search for a TV show
+2. **Select a Different Show**: Click the dropdown or start typing to search for any TV show
-2. **View the Heatmap**: See all episodes color-coded by rating
+3. **View the Heatmap**: See all episodes color-coded by rating in an intuitive grid layout
-3. **Adjust Thresholds**: Use the dual slider to customize rating categories
+4. **Adjust Thresholds**: Use the dual slider to customize rating categories
-4. **Explore Episodes**: Check out the Must Watch Episodes table below
+5. **Explore Episodes**: Check out the Must Watch Episodes table below
-5. **Share**: Copy the URL to share your view with custom settings
+6. **Share**: Copy the URL to share your view with custom settings

 ## 🛠️ Technologies Used